egoist/docute/docs/README.md

 `README.md` will be treated as homepage for your website, you can also add more markdown files to display more pages.
 For example, adding `chinese.md` to your doc folder so that you got a new page at `/#/chinese`!

-It supports directory too, just try adding a new file at `language/chinese.md`, then you'll get `/#/lanaguage/chinese`.
+It supports directory too, just try adding a new file at `language/chinese.md`, then you'll get `/#/language/chinese`.

 ### Navbar

-You may need a navbar to as the entrance for the pages:
+You may need a navbar as the entrance for the pages:

 ```js
 self.$config = {